How to prevent getting sick with measles

 When are people most contagious with measles?

-People are considered to be most contagious 4 days before and 4 days after the red rash appears on their skin.
-To note, sometimes people who are immunocompromised don’t develop a rash.
+People are considered most contagious 4 days before and 4 days after the red rash appears on their skin.
+However, sometimes people who are immunocompromised don’t develop a rash.

 Who is most at risk of getting sick?